microsoft/pxt-arcade/docs/skillmap/story/story2.md

 **🎊 Congrats 🎊**

 Now you have a card that any friend would be excited to get.

-Click **Finish** to share your greeting and save it to your gallery.
+Click **Finish** to return to the main page where you can share your game with family and friends!